Divs-B/playGitDemo/README.md

 # playGitDemo
-For testing collaboration on git with my dear friend
+For testing collaboration on git working on branch subOfGitDemo